TobikoData/sqlmesh/docs/guides/custom_materializations.md

 There are times, however, when a specific use case doesn't align with any of the supported materialization strategies.
 For scenarios like this, SQLMesh allows users to create their own materialization implementation using Python.

 Please note that this is an advanced feature and should only be considered if all other approaches to addressing a use case have been exhausted.
+If you're at this decision point, we recommend you reach out to our team in the community slack: [here](https://tobikodata.com/community.html)

 ## Creating a materialization